adrien-legros/fedora-detection/README.md

 #### Customization

 Adapt [this pipeline manifest](./cluster/instances/pipelines/training/pipeline.yaml) to fit your environement.
-Search for keyword `CHANGME`
+Search for the keyword `CHANGEME`.
 Adapt [the git webhooks](./cluster/instances/gitea/custom/scripts.yaml) so that the container build on your arm cluster is automatically trigger on the pull request approval.
-Search for keyword `CHANGME`.
+Search for the keyword `CHANGEME`.
 You will need the domain of the SNO cluster but you can change it later.

 #### Run